GoogleCloudPlatform/esp-v2/src/envoy/http/backend_auth/README.md

  missing a token needed for the request.
 Two possible causes: 1) the `jwt_audience` specified in the route entry perFilterConfig for this filter PerRouteFilerConfig is not in the `jwt_audience_list` in the FilterConfig.
 2) fails to fetch ID token.
-- `denied_by_no_route`: Number of API Consumer requests that are denied due to not route configurated.
+- `denied_by_no_route`: Number of API Consumer requests that are denied due to not route configured.
 - `allowed_by_auth_not_required`: Number of API Consumer requests that are allowed without sending ID token to the backend.
 - `token_added`: Number of API Consumer requests that are allowed through with